google-ai-edge/model-explorer/src/custom_element_demos/angular/README.md

 # Notes

-- This demo has a left-side panel to show case how various visualizer APIs work.
+- This demo has a left-side panel to showcase how various visualizer APIs work.
   See comments in `src/app/app.component.ts` for more details.
 - This demo uses symlinks to make the `worker.js` file and `static_files` directory from `node_modules` available under the `public` directory.